Gross polluters and vehicles' emissions reduction: Results

-We find that the electrification of just the top 1\% gross polluters would lead to the same reduction of the CO$_2$ emitted overall as electrifying 10\% random vehicles (Figure \ref{fig:Figure3}e,f).
-We take a neighbourhood in Rome as a case study to investigate the impact of massive electrification on the amount of CO$_2$ emissions.
-As the share of gross polluters that shift to electric engines grows, the impact on the roads in reducing emissions becomes more and more evident.
-In particular, if the top 10\% gross polluters shift to an electric engine, 107 roads have a significant reduction on the grams of CO$_2$ per meter (at least equal to 0.01 $g/m$), see Table \ref{tab:emissions_reduction} and Figures \ref{fig:Figure3}d.
+We find that the electrification of just the top 1\% of gross polluters would reduce emissions as much as electrifying 10\% of random vehicles.
+In Figure \ref{fig:Figure3}, we show a case study for the entire city of Rome as well as a single neighbourhood to investigate the impact of massive electrification on emissions.
+We provide results for London and Florence in Supplementary Note 8.
+As the share of gross polluters that shift to electric engines grows, the impact on the roads in reducing emissions becomes more evident.
+In particular, if the top 10\% of gross polluters shift to an electric engine, 107 roads have a significant reduction in the grams of CO$_2$ per meter (at least equal to 0.01 $g/m$), see Table \ref{tab:emissions_reduction} and Figure \ref{fig:Figure3}d.
 In contrast, if 10\% of the vehicles that shift to electric engines are chosen at random, only 18 roads have a significant reduction of emissions (see Figure \ref{fig:Figure3}b).
-These results hold for both single neighbourhoods and the entire city (see Figure \ref{fig:Figure3}e,f for Rome and Supplementary Information \ref{supp_subsec:simulations} for London and Florence).
+These results hold for both single neighbourhoods and the entire city (see Figure \ref{fig:Figure3}e,f for Rome and Supplementary Note 8 for London and Florence).